pnp/cli-microsoft365/docs/manual/docs/cmd/spfx/project/project-upgrade.md

 spfx project upgrade --toVersion 1.5.0
 ```

-Get instructions to upgrade the current SharePoint Framework project to the latest SharePoint Framework version supported by the Office 365 CLI using pnpm
+Get instructions to upgrade the current SharePoint Framework project to the latest SharePoint Framework version supported by the CLI for Microsoft 365 using pnpm

 ```sh
 spfx project upgrade --packageManager pnpm
 ```

-Get instructions to upgrade the current SharePoint Framework project to the latest SharePoint Framework version supported by the Office 365 CLI
+Get instructions to upgrade the current SharePoint Framework project to the latest SharePoint Framework version supported by the CLI for Microsoft 365

 ```sh
 spfx project upgrade
 ```

-Get instructions to upgrade the current SharePoint Framework project to the latest SharePoint Framework version supported by the Office 365 CLI using PowerShell
+Get instructions to upgrade the current SharePoint Framework project to the latest SharePoint Framework version supported by the CLI for Microsoft 365 using PowerShell

 ```sh
 spfx project upgrade --shell powershell